mauroc8/toy-tea-runtime/README.md

 The code is heavily inspired by Elm, especially [The Elm Architecture runtime](https://guide.elm-lang.org/architecture/) and [Elm's HTML package](https://package.elm-lang.org/packages/elm/html/latest/).
-The Elm Architecture refers to the idea, popularized by React/Redux, of having one centralized state and one centralized "update" function (reducer), and then declaratively describing how the HTML should look-like.
+The Elm Architecture refers to the idea, popularized by React/Redux, of having one centralized state and one centralized "update" function (reducer), and then declaratively describing how the HTML should look like.

-React, Vue and other popular frontend frameworks implement a virtual DOM, but with more features like components (virtual DOM with local state and lifecycle hooks) and implicit context.
+> React, Vue and other popular frontend frameworks implement a component system on top of the virtual DOM.
+> This implementation doesn't have local state nor lifecycle hooks.

 ## About the example